35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: green cabbage, white onion, ground beef, ground pork, parsley, granulated onion, black pepper, Himalayan pink salt, canned peeled tomatoes with basil leaf, Italian seasoning.

 In this Paleo recipe you get two-in-one as the instructions are there for both the cabbage rolls and a delicious sugar free tomato sauce that you could use as a base for ‘pasta’ dishes!
 The rolls are stuffed with a mixture of ground beef and ground pork, but any combination works well here.
-To give more varied flavours you can also experiment with other fresh herbs instead of parsley.
+To give more varied flavors you can also experiment with other fresh herbs instead of parsley.

 – The Domestic Man